philter87/kubernetes-abc/c-helm/readme.md

 ## Helm
 We want to use Helm to deploy our app.
-This is convenient when deploying to multiple environments, and it also will allow us to easily share and use helm charts.
+This is convenient when deploying to multiple environments.
+Furthermore, it is will allow us to easily share helm charts.
 You can think about a helm as a "package manager" in a similar way as npm, nuget, maven or yum.

 > It is not part of this tutorial but Helm is very powerful, because enables you "reuse" complicated deployments.
-For instance, a PostgreSQL database or whatever.
+For instance, a clustered PostgreSQL database.

 The folder "nodejs-api-helm" contains the helm chart (You can create that with "helm create nodejs-api-helm")